CityEngine: Features

-Procedural Modeling Core (CGA Shape Grammar Language): CGA (computer generated architecture) rules allow to control mass, geometry assets, proportions, or texturing of buildings or streets on a citywide scale.
+Procedural Modeling Core (CGA Shape Grammar Language): CGA (computer generated architecture) rules allow the user to control mass, geometry assets, proportions, or texturing of buildings or streets on a citywide scale.
 (More details can be seen in the "Procedural Modeling" section.)

-Get Map Data: Users can create a 3D urban environment in few minutes via the download helper; Users can select a target location and import geo-referenced satellite imagery and 3D terrain of that place.
-If they are available in the OpenStreetMap (OSM), the data of street and building footprint can be easily retrieved to build 3D models via default CGA rules.
+Get Map Data: Users can create a 3D urban environment in a few minutes via the download helper; Users can select a target location and import geo-referenced satellite imagery and 3D terrain of that place.
+If they are available in the OpenStreetMap (OSM), the data of street and building footprints can be easily retrieved to build 3D models via default CGA rules.

-GIS/CAD Data Support: Support for industry-standard formats such as Esri Shapefile, File Geodatabase and OpenStreetMap which allow to import/export any geo-spatial/vector data.
+GIS/CAD Data Support: Support for industry-standard formats such as Esri Shapefile, File Geodatabase and OpenStreetMap, which allow to import/export any geo-spatial/vector data.